GreptimeTeam/docs/docs/user-guide/supported-protocols/influxdb.md

 # InfluxDB

-GreptimeDB supports Influxdb line protocol.
-You can use HTTP Post to insert metrics into GreptimeDB.
+GreptimeDB supports Influxdb's line protocol.
+You can use http post to insert metrics into GreptimeDB.

-In GreptimeDB, InfluxDB line protocol is handled only in [Frontend][1], so you have to start [Frontend][1].
+Currently in GreptimeDB, InfluxDB line protocol is handled only in [Frontend][1].
+So you also have to start [Frontend][1].

 [1]: ../../developer-guide/frontend/overview.md